liliulng/idiomaticity-dataset/README.md

 - **idiomaticity** : free lexeme, weak idiom, semi-idiom and strong idiom, classification according to Meaning-Text Theory of Igor Mel'čuk, the related paper in listed in the references.

 - **token** : token to be masked.
-For free lexemes, the token masked is the lexeme itself.
-For idioms, idioms are seperated by space and punctuations then every of their tokens.
+For free lexemes, the masked token is the lexeme itself.
+For idioms, idioms are seperated by space and punctuations then every of their tokens are masked one at a time.

 - **token_POS** : part of speech of the masked token

-- **sentence**: example sentence

-- **sentence_tokens** : list of tokens obtained by tokenizing sentence with CamemBERT Tokenizer.

-- **subtoken_index** : index of subtokens of token in "sentence_tokens".
-Some tokens are tokenized as several subtokens.
+- **sentence**: example sentence with the token masked, replaced by "\<mask\>".
+Some tokens are tokenized by CamemBERT Tokenizer as several subtokens, each subtoken is masked one at a time.

-- **sentence_tokens_masked** : list of tokens of sentence where tokens or subtokens of tokens are masked, replaced by index for "\<mask\>" : 32004.

 - **token_score** : prediction score returned for the correct prediction (prediction same as the masked token).
+For tokens tokenized as subtokens, their prediction score is the product of their subtokens' scores.

 - **R1** : binary value, True or False, indicating wether the correct prediction is the best prediction, the first prediction returned, the prediction at rank 1 (R1).
 This represents a high confidence of CamemBERT for this prediction.